Chart Color Schemes

 Dakabin features high concentrations of group households, with a fairly typical median household size

-Family households account for 73.5% of all households, including 28.6% couples with children, 23.1% couples without children, and 20.7% single parent families.
-Non-family households make up the remaining 26.5%, with lone person households at 22.0% and group households comprising 4.4% of the total.
-The median household size is 2.6 people, which matches the Greater Brisbane average.
+Family households constitute 73.5 percent of all households, including 28.6 percent couples with children, 23.1 percent couples without children, and 20.7 percent single parent families.
+Non-family households comprise the remaining 26.5 percent, with lone person households at 22.0 percent and group households accounting for 4.4 percent of the total.
+The median household size is 2.6 people, which aligns with the Greater Brisbane average.

 Frequently Asked Questions - Households